fsprojects/Paket/docs/content/faq.md

-# FAQ - Frequently Asked Questions
+# FAQ — Frequently Asked Questions

 ## I don't understand why I need Paket to manage my packages.
 Why can't I just use NuGet?

-NuGet does not separate out the concept of indirect dependencies; if you install a package into your project and that package has further dependencies then all indirect packages are included in the `packages.config` file.
+NuGet does not separate out the concept of indirect dependencies; if you install a package into your project and that package has further dependencies then all indirect packages are included in the `packages.config`.
 There is no way to tell which packages are only indirect dependencies.

 Even more importantly: If two packages reference conflicting versions of a package, NuGet will silently take the latest version.
 You have no control over this process.

-Paket on the other hand maintains this information on a consistent and stable basis within the [paket.lock](lock_file.html) in the solution root.
-This file, together with the [paket.dependencies](Dependencies_file.html) file enables you to determine exactly what's happening with your dependencies.
+Paket on the other hand maintains this information on a consistent and stable basis within the [`paket.lock` file](lock_file.html) in the solution root.
+This file, together with the [`paket.dependencies` file](dependencies_file.html)  enables you to determine exactly what's happening with your dependencies.

-The [paket outdated](paket_outdated.html) command lists packages that have new versions available.
+The [`paket outdated` command](paket_outdated.html) lists packages that have new versions available.

 Future versions of Paket will also enable one to [reference files directly from git repositories](https://github.com/fsprojects/Paket/issues/9).

 ## Why does Paket add references to the libraries associated with each supported framework version within a NuGet package to my projects?

-A NuGet package installation adds references only for the currently selected target .NET framework version of your project.
-Whenever you want to change the framework version you have to reinstall your NuGet packages, assuming you notice the problem.
+A NuGet package installation adds references only for the currently selected target .NET framework version of your project at the time of installation.
+Whenever you switch the framework version of your project, there's a potential need to reinstall all of the packages.

+However the Visual Studio tooling does not address this – it's up to you to remember to reinstall.
+In the best case, this leads to compiler errors about missing methods/types etc. In the worst case, it's a variance that's either deeply buried within the code (meaning it might be difficult to trap in a test cycle) or a more difficult to detect 'silent' problem.

-Paket adds references to all of them, but with `Condition` attributes filtering them based on the currently selected `TargetFramework` and some other MSBuild properties.
+Paket adds references to all of them, but with `Condition` attributes filtering them based on the currently selected `TargetFramework` and other relevant MSBuild properties.

 ## Why does Paket use a different package resolution strategy than NuGet?